Luoauoa/ReNF/README.md

 # ReNF: Rethinking the Principles of Neural Long-Term Time Series Forecasters.

+This is the official implementation of ReNF: Rethinking the Principles of Neural Long-Term Time Series Forecasters.

-ReNF has been accepted in ICML2026.
+ReNF has been accepted by ICML2026.

 ## Quick Start